 Expenditures reported in the Schedule are reported on the same basis of accounting as the basic financial statements.
-Such expenditures are recognized following the cost principles contained in Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, wherein certain types of expenditures are not allowable or are limited as to reimbursement except for expenditures related to ALN 21.027, Coronavirus Relief Fund (CRF).
-CRF does not apply the cost principles contained in Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements for Federal Awards, but rather applies the U.S. Department of the Treasury's guidance and/or U.S. Department of Health and Human Services' guidance and frequently asked questions, as outlined in the Compliance Supplement.
-Negative amounts shown on the Schedule represent adjustments or credits made in the normal course of business to amounts reported as expenditures in prior years.
+Such expenditures are recognized following the cost principles contained in Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
 The pass-through entity identifying numbers are presented where available.

-The City of Swartz Creek, Michigan has elected not to use the 10 percent de minimis indirect cost rate to recover indirect costs, as allowed under the Uniform Guidance.
+City of Swartz Creek, Michigan has elected not to use the 10 percent de minimis indirect cost rate to recover indirect costs, as allowed under the Uniform Guidance.

-Note 3 - Loans Balances
+Note 3 - Loan Balances

-Loans outstanding at the beginning of the year and loans made during the year are included in the federal expenditures presented in the Schedule.
+Loans outstanding at the beginning of the year and loans made during the year are included in the federal expenditures presented in the schedule of expenditures of federal awards.
 Existing loans are included because there are continuing compliance requirements.
-The balances of loans outstanding at June 30, 2022 consist of the following:
+The balances of loans outstanding at June 30, 2023 consist of the following:

-Federal Program ALN Loa an Balances Community Facilities Loans and Grants Program 10.766 \$ 2,839,000
+Federal Program ALN N Loan Balances Community Facilities Loans and Grants Program 10.766 \$ 2,787,000